-Environmental and community outreach is also a fundamental part of operations and each of the Islands received a Conservation Certification Silver Tier in 2018 by the Wildlife Habitat Council ("WHC").
-This designation is awarded to facilities that provide for public education and involvement through wildlife related projects and learning opportunities on the facilities.
-In 2016, the Islands were presented by the WHC with the "Landscaping Project Award."
-These certifications and the national award received by the WHC demonstrate the Unit's continuing commitment to environmental stewardship and habitat conservation.
+Environmental and community outreach is also a fundamental part of operations and each of the Islands received a Conservation Certification in 2021 by the Wildlife Habitat Council ("WHC").
+This certification is awarded to facilities that provide for public education and involvement through wildlife related projects and learning opportunities on the facilities.
+The certifications received by the WHC demonstrate the Unit's continuing commitment to environmental stewardship and habitat conservation.